josephpchen6/jockmkt-beginnercontest/jock_mkt_data/readme.txt

-DELETE THIS FILE BEFORE USING
-Downloaded files go here
+(Downloaded files go in this folder)